medizininformatik-initiative/feasibility-deploy/feasibility-portal/README.md

 |backend/.env|FEASIBILITY_BACKEND_ALLOWED_ORIGINS|base-url-of-your-local-feasibility-portal|
 |gui/deploy-config.json|uiBackendApi > baseUrl |base-url-of-your-local-feasibility-portal/api/v2|
 |gui/deploy-config.json|auth > baseUrl |base-url-of-your-local-feasibility-portal|

+Please note that all user env variables (variables containing USER) should be changed and and all password variables (variables containing PASSWORD or PW) should be set to secure passwords.

 For more details on the environment variables see the paragraph **Configurable environment variables** of this README.